History of aviation: Pioneers in Europe

 Although the full details of the Wright Brothers' system of flight control had been published in l'Aerophile in January 1906, the importance of this advance was not recognised, and European experimenters generally concentrated on attempting to produce inherently stable machines.

 Short powered flights were performed in France by Romanian engineer Traian Vuia on 18 March and 19 August 1906 when he flew 12 and 24 metres, respectively, in a self-designed, fully self-propelled, fixed-wing aircraft, that possessed a fully wheeled undercarriage.
 He was followed by Jacob Ellehammer who built a monoplane which he tested with a tether in Denmark on 12 September 1906, flying 42 metres.

 On 13 September 1906, the Brazilian Alberto Santos-Dumont made a public flight in Paris with the 14-bis, also known as Oiseau de proie (French for "bird of prey").
 This was canard configured with a pronounced wing dihedral, and covered a distance of 60 m on the grounds of the Chateau de Bagatelle in Paris' Bois de Boulogne before a large crowd of witnesses.
 This well-documented event was the first flight verified by the Aéro-Club de France of a powered heavier-than-air machine in Europe and won the Deutsch-Archdeacon Prize for the first officially observed flight greater than 25 m.
-On 12 November 1906, Santos-Dumont set the first world record recognized by the Federation Aeronautique Internationale by flying 220 m in 21.5 seconds.
+On 12 November 1906, Santos-Dumont set the first world record recognised by the Federation Aeronautique Internationale by flying 220 m in 21.5 seconds.
 Only one more brief flight was made by the 14-bis in March 1907, after which it was abandoned.

 In March 1907, Gabriel Voisin flew the first example of his Voisin biplane.
 On 13 January 1908, a second example was flown by Henri Farman to win the Deutsch-Archdeacon Grand Prix d'Aviation prize for a flight in which the aircraft flew a distance of more than a kilometre and landed at the point where it had taken off.
 The flight lasted 1 minute and 28 seconds.